Information Bulletin: Incident and hazard reporting - electrical

 A. General details

-This Information Bulletin is being issued to clarify incident reporting requirements.
+This information bulletin clarifies incident reporting requirements.
 It is issued with respect to sections 36 and 37 of the Safety Standards Act, and section 34 of the Safety Standards General Regulation.

 How to report incidents and hazards to Technical Safety BC

-Note: voicemail and email messages made to Technical Safety BC employees concerning incidents and hazards are not considered to have been reported to Technical Safety BC as required by regulation.
+Note: voicemail and email messages made to Technical Safety BC employees about incidents and hazards are not considered to have been reported to Technical Safety BC as required by regulation.